 What is considered side work?

-The lawyers in Florida who sue restaurants tell servers and bartenders that “side work” is work that is related to the job of being a server/bartender, however does not produce tips from a specific table.
-The lawyers who go after restaurants describe that these are general tasks, such as brewing tea, brewing coffee, rolling silverware, sweeping up, putting bread in the warmer, replacing sweetener caddies, filling/marrying ketchup/condiments, wiping down counters, etc.
+Servers and bartenders in Florida are hearing that “side work” is work that is related to the job of being a server/bartender, however does not produce tips from a specific table.
+Some restaurants are being sued or threatened with a lawsuit focusing on general tasks, such as brewing tea, brewing coffee, rolling silverware, sweeping up, putting bread in the warmer, replacing sweetener caddies, filling/marrying ketchup/condiments, wiping down counters, etc.

-Basically, these anti-restaurant lawyers tell servers that if they are doing work other than greeting their customer, taking the customer’s order, bringing the customer their food/accessories, or cashing out their table, it is probably side work.
+Basically, Florida servers are hearing that if they are doing work other than greeting their customer, taking the customer’s order, bringing the customer their food/accessories, or cashing out their table, it is probably side work.
+This is certainly something that you can fight in court, but it can be expensive.
+It is best to discuss this issue with an experienced employment lawyer who can assist your Florida business in setting up a proper pay system.